Find out what are the top things to do and to see in Hanoi, the capital of Vietnam.

 This monument is dedicated to the Vietnamese leader Ho Chi Minh or as they call him in Vietnam Uncle Ho Chi Minh.

-A day (or two) trip to Halong Bay
+A one day (or two) trip to Halong Bay

 An excursion in Sapa

 Sapa is the other symbol of Vietnam.
-As in the case of Halong it is quite far from Hanoi, but if you have at least three days you can organize an excursion to Sapa from Hanoi.
+As in the case of Halong, it’s quite far from Hanoi, but if you have at least three days you can organize an excursion to Sapa from Hanoi.

 Where to stay in Hanoi

 Accommodation in Vietnam, as in the other countries of Southeast Asia, is quite cheap, especially if you are not looking for a 5 stars hotel.
-If you are comfortable looking for an hotel once you arrive in Hanoi you can stay in a hostel for as low as $5 per night.
-If you prefer to have a little more privacy and comfort, you can search Booking.com and book a room in advance.
-Another option may be Airbnb.
-Here you can find a discount voucher.
+You can find hostels for as low as $5 per night.
+If you prefer to have a little more privacy and comfort, you’ll have plenty of options on Booking.com.
+Another option is to use Agoda, very useful in Asia.

 When is the best time to visit Northern Vietnam?